Dor-Ka/frontend-basics-homepage/README.md

 - **v1.0** (2025-04-08): Finalized homepage layout, improved styling, accessibility improvements, and theme toggle functionality with localStorage support.
 - **v1.1** (2025-04-09): Fixed section scroll positioning under navbar and improved theme toggle button with icon and dynamic label.
+- **v1.2** (2025-04-09): Added "See More Projects" button to toggle visibility of additional projects with responsive styling and theme compatibility.